slawekradzyminski/awesome-testing.com/_posts/2025-07-27-ai-tooling-for-developers-landscape.md

 - **Common best practice**: keep `git diff --staged` open — even the smartest agent occasionally deletes the wrong env file!

+Consider [Open Interpreter](https://openinterpreter.com/) as a community-driven alternative for local development.

 These terminal companions don't just suggest code; they run commands, write files, and validate results while giving you granular control over each step.
 Pick one that matches your model budget, autonomy comfort, and cloud allegiance.

 ### Autonomous agents

 Autonomous Coding Agents are a relatively new but exciting category: these are AI systems that can take high-level development tasks and carry them out with minimal supervision, effectively acting as junior developers (or even an entire dev team for well-scoped problems).
 Unlike IDE or CLI helpers, autonomous agents chain together planning, coding, execution, and iteration.

-Given a goal (e.g. “implement a feature” or “find and fix a bug”), an agent will:
+Given a goal (e.g. "implement a feature" or "find and fix a bug"), an agent will:
 - plan a solution
 - write or modify code across the codebase
 - run tests or scripts to verify